Chapter 3 Markdown and rmarkdown

 r

-indicates whether you want the R code to be displayed in the document (e.g., if you want your readers to be able to see your work and reproduce your calculations and analysis).
+indicates whether you want the R code to be displayed in the final document (e.g., if you want your readers to be able to see your work and reproduce your calculations and analysis).
 Value is eitherTRUE

 (do display; the default) orFALSE